bigmeaningsmall/BMS-AudioManager/README.md

 Assets/
 └── Resources/
     ├── BGM/
-    │   └── TrackName.mp3
+    │   └── TrackName.wav
     ├── Ambient/
-    │   └── AmbientTrack.mp3
+    │   └── AmbientTrack.wav
     └── SFX/
-        └── SFXName.mp3
+        └── SFXName.wav
 ```

 ## Conclusion

 The BMS Audio Manager provides a flexible and easy-to-use system for managing audio in your Unity projects.

-Whether you are using event-based triggers or calling audio events directly from your code, this system allows for seamless integration and control over your game's audio experience.
+Whether you are using event-based triggers or calling audio events directly from your code, this system allows for seamless integration and control over your game's audio.